 The cost of a sprinkler system is an investment, but you’ll save a lot of money in the long run.
 Depending on the size of your property, the average cost for a professionally installed sprinkler system can be between $3,000 and $4,000, depending on city costs.

 These costs are based on several factors.
 It is important to realize that no two properties are the same.
-Things such as city codes, the type of soil on a property (rocky or sandy), tree roots, and the sloping of your property all need to be considered.
+You need to consider things such as city codes, the type of soil on your property, tree roots, and the sloping of your property.
 You’ll also want to look at the size of the area that will need to be watered.
 The larger the area, the more sprinkler zones you’ll require.
 This means more pipes, valves, and sprinkler heads to install and maintain.

 But remember, long-term, installing an automatic sprinkler system can actually help you save a lot more!

 Installing a sprinkler system sounds pretty simple.
 You dig the ruts, place the lines, and pop in a few sprinkler heads, right?
 Not quite.
 A properly installed sprinkler system is more than just sprinkler heads, pipes, and a control box.
-A lot goes into making sure your lawn and landscaping are well-tended.
-Generally speaking, it’s a much better idea to hire a contractor with a proven track record and the expertise you need to get the job done correctly.
+Making sure your lawn and landscaping are well-tended involves a lot of work.
+Hiring a contractor with a proven track record and the expertise you need is generally a much better idea to get the job done correctly.

 If you’re installing your sprinkler system on your own, be sure to consider: